pallets/jinja/docs/extensions.rst

 .. module:: jinja2.ext

 By writing extensions you can add custom tags to Jinja2.
-This is a non trival task and usually not needed as the default tags and expressions cover all common use cases.
+This is a non-trivial task and usually not needed as the default tags and expressions cover all common use cases.
 The i18n extension is a good example of why extensions are useful, another one would be fragment caching.